 Let a metallic conductor having a resistance of Ro at 0°C heated of t°C and let its resistance at this temperature be Rt.
-Then, considering normal ranges of temperature, it is found that the increase in resistance R=Rt-R0 depends on,
+Then, considering normal ranges of temperature, it is found that the increase in resistance depends on,

 (1) directly on its initial resistance